PFery4/occlusion-simulation/README.md

 ### Environment Variables

-1. Add this directory to the PYTHONPATH environment variable:
+1. Add the directory containing this README.md file to the PYTHONPATH environment variable:
    ```
    export PYTHONPATH=$PWD
    ```